elliele/demographic-data-analyzer/README.md

 Use the starter code in the file `demographic_data_anaylizer`.
 Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.

-Unit tests are written for you under `test_module.py`.

-### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run